 1971 - "Patton" at the Egyptian.
 Note the "Dimension 150" sign.
 It's a photo by Lee Mason appearing on the USC Digital Library website.
 It was a January demonstration against police brutality and entrapment of homosexuals.
 Bill Gabel comments: "'Patton' opened its roadshow engagement at Pacific’s Pantages Theatre and later moved over to Pacific‘s Beverly Theatre for a total of 23 weeks.
 This engagement of 'Patton' in its only D-150 presentation in Southern California started January 13, 1971."

-1971 - "Pretty Maids All in a Row" with Rock Hudson and Angie Dickinson had its L.A. premiere February 26.
-Thanks to Richard Wojcik for sharing this postcard view west toward the Hollywood Theatre and Loew's (aka the Paramount, El Capitan) as a post on the private Facebook group Mid Century Modern.
+c.
+1971 - "Pretty Maids All in a Row" with Rock Hudson and Angie Dickinson is seen on the marquee as the "Co-Hit" in this postcard view west toward the Hollywood Theatre and Loew's (aka the Paramount, El Capitan).
+Thanks to Richard Wojcik for sharing this as a post on the private Facebook group Mid Century Modern.

 1972 - "They Only Kill Their Masters," a November release with James Garner.
 It's a photo from the McAvoy/Bruce Torrence Historic Hollywood Photographs collection, their #HB-404.
 Check out the over 200 photos in the terrific Hollywood Boulevard gallery on their site.